Chamarel

 To facilitate this plan, an access road was constructed connecting the shore to the casualty, facilitating the transport of equipment and personnel.
 This infrastructure supported asbestos remediation, partial structure removal (1,200 metric tons), and the installation of pad-eyes for its 350 metric ton hydraulic chain pullers.

-The casualty was meticulously pulled onto the beach through the concerted effort of 13 chain pullers, boasting a combined pulling capacity of roughly 4,000 metric tons.
-Once on the beach, a dedicated scrapping team began dismantling the remaining 5,000 metric tons of steel into manageable 20 to 30-ton sections.
+The casualty was pulled onto the beach by 13 chain pullers with a combined pulling capacity of ~4,000 metric tons.
+Once on land, a scrapping team dismantlied the remaining 5,000 metric tons of steel into 20- to 30-ton sections.